mmig/jaguarjs-jsdoc/README.md

 conf.json
 ---
-You can set options for customizing your documentations.
+You can set options for customizing your documentation.

 ```
 "templates": {